Wondering about 5 ways AI in the automotive industry is making an impact?

 AI-based algorithms can digest masses of data from vibration sensors and other sources, detect anomalies, separate errors from background noise, diagnose the problem, and predict if a breakdown is likely or imminent.

-More than 20 percent increase in equipment availability, up to 25 percent lower inspection costs, up to 10 percent lower total annual maintenance costs.
+More than 20 percent increase in equipment availability, up to 25 percent lower inspection costs, and up to 10 percent lower total annual maintenance costs.

 The report also said that cars that roll off the production line will be of better quality as artificial intelligence quality control can detect production anomalies more accurately than humans ever can.

-With findings like this, it‘s easy to see how artificial intelligence-powered robotics and algorithms will help drive business efficiencies in terms of cost across multiple steps of the manufacturing and distribution process.
+With findings like these, it‘s easy to see how artificial intelligence-powered robotics and algorithms will help drive business efficiencies in terms of cost across multiple steps of the manufacturing and distribution process.

 If you‘re interested, you can read the report in full here.

 In this blog post, we‘ve looked at five use cases of artificial intelligence in the automotive industry and its positive impacts.

 We‘ve seen how the autonomous car revolution is upon us and how automobiles of the future will be deeply integrated with the internet.

-We‘ve also seen how emotion detection can be used to improve driver safety and help insurance companies provide tailored insurance quotes, and finally, we‘ve discussed how artificial intelligence-powered robots and algorithms will help businesses predict and forecast stock orders, help drive business savings and improve the quality of automobiles that work their way through the production line.
+We‘ve also seen how emotion detection can be used to improve driver safety and help insurance companies provide tailored insurance quotes, and finally, we‘ve discussed how artificial intelligence-powered robots, machine learning algorithms, and data science will help businesses predict and forecast stock orders, help drive business savings and improve the quality of automobiles that work their way through the production line.